Otter Lake, Wisconsin, USA

 - Statistics / Weather / Helpful Links

 Looking for Otter Lake WI cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Otter Lake is one of more than 1,300 lakes, 73 rivers and streams, and a half million acres of forest found within northeastern Wisconsin’s Vilas County.
 With those numbers you can be assured that fishing tops the list of activities at Otter Lake.
 The good news for those who don’t fish is that Otter Lake and Wisconsin’s Northwoods offer an endless selection of outdoor recreation.
 If you enjoy canoeing, swimming, camping, hiking, horseback riding, skiing or snowmobiling, you will be glad you discovered Otter Lake.